Mara Jeffress, Ph.D.

 Objective

-A challenging position that allows me to creatively use my diverse skills in research, medicine, education, business and policy.
+A challenging position that allows me to creatively use my diverse skills in research, medicine, and business.

 Summary

-International experience includes living, teaching and working in Mexico, Singapore, Nepal and Australia.
+International experience includes living and working in Mexico, Singapore, Nepal and Australia.
 Strong desire to learn new languages.
 Willing and able to travel.

 Education